jjshawshaw/MKS21X-FinalProject/README.md

 - wrote algorithm to convert hex code to bytes

 01.18.19
+- spent the entire period dealing with merge conflicts and weird errors with pulling branches

 01.19.19
 - got the code to output to a .mid file :)))